Goodwillie Calculus via Adjunction and LS Cocategory: Proofs of main results

 As cofibrations in Top are stable under cobase change, the map $X \join S \ra Y \join S$ is also a cofibration.

-In the case of considering a trivial cofibration, homotopy invariance of homotopy colimits (i.e. topological join) gives us that the map $X \join S \ra Y \join S$ is a weak equivalence, i.e. it is also a trivial cofibration.
+In the case of considering a trivial cofibration, homotopy invariance of homotopy colimits (i.e. topological join) yields that the map $X \join S \ra Y \join S$ is a weak equivalence, i.e. it is also a trivial cofibration.
 This will hold for all $S$ and (trivial) cofibrations are defined levelwise, so we have shown that this is not just a left adjoint but also a left Quillen functor.

 \begin{rem} We would like to point out that if we start with fibrations of cosimplicial spaces and consider the induced cubical diagrams, these will still be fibrations in the levelwise structure as Reedy fibrations are also levelwise fibrations.
 These diagrams are obtained by precomposing with the functor $\circ c_n: \mathscr{P}_0([n])\ra \Delta_{\leq n}$ which sends $S$ to $[\# S-1]$ and inclusions to the induced coface maps.
-So, fibrations of cosimplicial things will go to fibrations in Top when following $\circ c_n$ by this Quillen adjunction. \end{rem}
+So, fibrations of cosimplicial spaces are sent to fibrations in Top when following $\circ c_n$ by this Quillen adjunction. \end{rem}

 Using Prop \ref{prop:opQ}(iii), we can conclude that the duals will also be Quillen adjoints since our model for hocolim is holim$^{op}$.